The Grand Palace and Wat Phra Kaew (Emerald Buddha Temple)

 Built by Rama I, Dusit Maha Prasat epitomises traditional Thai architecture.
 Its three level – red, green and golden – roof culminates in a spire shaped like the king’s crown, symbolising the 33 Buddhist levels of perfection.
 The Dusit Maha Prasat housed the residences and gardens of the relatives of the royal family.
 It later served as a royal funerary hall.

-If you are history buff you must consider visiting Ayutthaya’s ruins.
-This UNESCO World Heritage Site is well worth a day trip from Bangkok.
+- If you interested in history, consider visiting Ayutthaya’s ruins.
+This UNESCO World Heritage Site is a popular day trip from Bangkok.

 Wat Phra Kaew (Temple of The Emerald Buddha)